-Fix 'Can't Format USB Flash Drive' Error and Restore It to Full Size
+Fix 'Can't Format USB Flash Drive' Error on Windows 11/10 [Complete Guide]

 My computer, installed with Windows 10, just won't allow me to do so.
 I don't know why.
 Do you know how to solve this problem?"

 Why Can't Windows Format USB Drive?
 Check the Causes